tomcotter7/diss_code/README.md

 ### Training

 All the training was performed on Google Colab, and the final model was saved and downloaded for gradCAM++ implementation.
 I would recommend doing the same if you would like to train the model on new data.
-I have included the main.ipynb for ease of use.
+I have included the explainable_dr_detection.ipynb for ease of use.
+All that is required is to download the Kaggle dataset from [here](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/overview).

-I have created this repo to make the code cleaner and easier to understand, however, as specified all the original training and testing code is within main.ipynb.
-It is a collection of different techniques to train and test data, so may be hectic.
-This repo tries to clean it up and show my thoughts in a more organised manner.
+I have created this repo to make the code cleaner and to integrate the deep learning model into the application, however, as specified all the original training and testing code is within explainable_dr_detection.ipynb.
+It is easy to read and contains the GradCAM++ implementation so if you just want to use that I recommend looking at that.

 ### Explainabilty